ACINQ/eclair/CONTRIBUTING.md

 made between versions (since Github doesn't easily show prior versions) and it makes it easier on the PR author as they can set it to auto-squash the fixup commits on rebase.

+When you have addressed a pull request comment, you should respond to it and point the reviewer to the commit where you fixed it.
+A simple "This is fixed in <link_to_commit>" is enough.
+Do not mark the comment as resolved: let the reviewer verify your commit, they will mark the comment resolved if they agree with the fix.
+This makes it easier for reviewers to check that all their comments have been addressed.

 It's recommended to take great care in writing tests and ensuring the entire test suite has a stable successful outcome; eclair uses continuous integration techniques and having a stable build helps the reviewers with their job.